samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/20/26 - Monday
-- Go for a ride to get bread at my old seoul forest spot.
+- DELAYED -- got rained in.
+Go for a ride to get bread at my old seoul forest spot.
 Target getting there late morning.
 - Look into motorcycle race suit.

 ## 4/19/26 - Sunday